 Mickey’s Not-So-Scary Halloween Party

 The biggest draw during Halloween at Disney World is Mickey’s Not-So-Scary Halloween Party.
 These parties are held in the Magic Kingdom on select nights from August through October.
 You must buy a separate ticket to the party in order to attend.
 Party tickets costs between $85-125 per person, depending on which night you attend.
-The closer to Halloween you go, the more the tickets will cost you.
+The closer to Halloween you go, the more expensive the tickets are.
 Halloween night tickets are the most expensive option.
 The party starts at 7 pm and ends at midnight.
 Your party ticket will, however, allow you to enter the Magic Kingdom at 4 pm on the day of the party without using a separate theme park admission ticket for that day.

 Special Halloween Treats

 One of the best parts of Halloween is the treats!
 And it’s no different at Disney World.
 During the Halloween season, you can find special holiday-themed treats at various locations throughout the parks.
 These include everything from a refillable popcorn cauldron to Halloween themed cupcakes, such as the not-so-poison apple cupcake.
 There are also a few savory treats offered too.
 Some of these holiday treats are only offered during Mickey’s Not-So-Scary Halloween Parties, while others are available on a daily basis during the Halloween season.
+We got our popcorn cauldron at Hollywood Studios.